 Have questions about any of these options?
 Do you want to explore which one would be right for you?
 Or are you ready to start your own organization?
 Let me help.
 You can reach me at email@example.com or (402) 730-2532.

 Be an even more effective nonprofit leader with monthly tips!

-Sign up below to receive my monthly email newsletter on nonprofit themes.
-As an added bonus, you will get a copy of my Succession Planning Guide.
+Sign up below to receive my monthly email newsletter on nonprofit themes and a copy of my Succession Planning E-Book.